Results and summary of the MotoGP race at the Sachsenring:

 Results and summary of the Moto2 race at the Sachsenring:

-Press releases from the MotoGP teams after qualifying at the Sachsenring:
+Press releases from the Moto2 and Moto3 teams after qualifying at the Sachsenring:

-Results and summary of qualifying practice for the MotoGP class at the Sachsenring:
+Results and summary of qualifying for the Moto3 class at the Sachsenring: